 I study empathy—Elon Musk gets it all wrong by Greg Depow He calls it a “weakness,” but his argument rests on false assumptions

-Trad wives and the illusion of freedom by Shanai Tanwar A 'softer life' may promise relief — but embracing patriarchy isn’t true liberation
+Trad wives and the lie of liberation by Shanai Tanwar A 'softer life' may promise relief — but embracing patriarchy isn’t true liberation